-To begin with, the problem would be his unfathomable vulgarity.
-America has seen many things, but not a potential president discussing the size of his penis during a televised debate.
+The problem with Trump begins with his unfathomable vulgarity.
+America has seen many things, but not a presidential candidate openly discussing the size of his penis during a televised debate.